Yiyuan7/Final-Project/README.md

 The mechanical part of the product was to build a robotic arm to swipe the phone physically.
 The plan was to have one servo as a "wrist" sweeping a skylus and another servo to move the skylus up and down on the phone.

-##### Diy stylus
+##### DIY stylus

 We made our own stylus by using a cotton swap, aluminum foil paper, and water.
 We wrapped aluminum foil paper around the cotton swap and sticked two wires in.
 We then added a drop of water onto the tip of cotton swap to keep the skylus conductive.

  Video of working stylus
   <p align="center">